TitleCardMaker/TitleCardMaker/docs/getting_started/index.md

     `America/Los_Angeles` - for the next step.

-    5. Create (and launch) the Docker container by executing the following command[^2] - make sure to replace the install directory and timezone with _your_ directory (from Step 2) and timezone (from Step 6).
+    5. Create (and launch) the Docker container by executing the following command - make sure to replace the install directory and timezone with _your_ directory (from Step 2) and timezone (from Step 6).

         === ":material-linux: Linux"